zazharr/PS8lite/README.md

       - Is code cleanly written, well-documented, and well-formatted.
 As the semester progresses, I’ll be giving feedback from [The tidyverse style guide](https://style.tidyverse.org/).
-3. As long as you make one valid submission to Kaggle using any Random Forest, you are good.
+3. As long as you make one valid submission to Kaggle using a Random Forest, you are good.